 Do I Need a Lawyer To Handle My UM/UIM Claim?

-If at any time you, feel that your insurance company is not fairly treating you or properly handling your uninsured / underinsured motorist claim, or if you cannot determine whether that’s the case or not, or if you are otherwise unsatisfied with the way your claim is proceeding, you should consult an attorney for information about your rights.
+If at any time you, feel that your insurance company is not fairly treating you or properly handling your uninsured / underinsured motorist claim, or if you cannot determine whether that’s the case or not, or if you are otherwise unsatisfied with the way your claim is proceeding, you should consult a personal injury lawyer for information about your rights.